cow-foundation/cow-foundation-web/README.md

 # CoW Foundation Website

-This repository creates the **cow.foundation** website by using the existing [CoW Protocol website](https://cow.fi) as a base and applying minimal patches on top.
+This repository creates the **cow.foundation** website

 ## How It Works

 Instead of duplicating code, this repo:

-1. **Uses cow-fi as a submodule** - tracks the upstream cow.fi website code
+1. **Uses cow-fi as a submodule** - tracks the upstream cow.fi website code from CoW Protocol
 2. **Applies minimal patches** - only overrides the specific files we want to change
-3. **Runs with cow-fi's build system** - leverages all their dependencies and tooling
+3. **Runs with cow-fi's build system** - leverages their dependencies and tooling

 This approach gives us:

 - ✅ **Zero code duplication** - we only maintain our changes
 - ✅ **Easy updates** - `git submodule update` pulls upstream changes
-- ✅ **No dependency conflicts** - uses cow-fi's proven setup
+- ✅ **No dependency conflicts** - uses the proven setup from CoW Protocol
 - ✅ **Minimal maintenance** - just patch files we actually change
 - ✅ **Version locked** - submodule pins exact commit hash for deterministic builds